Theoretical study of the two-proton halo candidate $^{17}$Ne including contributions from resonant continuum and pairing correlations: Numerical details, results and discussion

-The radii of $^{15}$O and $^{17}$Ne are calculated by the RMF+ACCC+BCS approach.
+Furthermore, the density distributions for the core nuclide $^{15}$O and two-proton nuclide $^{17}$Ne in our model are presented in Fig.~2 in logarithm scale, for the NL3 (solid line) and the NLSH (dashed line) effective interactions, respectively.
+The error region for the experimental results is displayed by the gray area~\cite{Tanaka2010-prc}.
+The radii of $^{15}$O and $^{17}$Ne are also shown in Fig.~2.
 It can been seen that the densities from the RMF+ACCC+BCS approach agree well with the experimental fit results.
-The matter radius of $^{17}$Ne increases if the proton pairing correlation effect is taken into account.
-The available experimental matter radius of $^{17}$Ne is 2.75(7) fm and experimental charge radius is 3.042(21) fm.
-From the RMF+ACCC+BCS calculations, the rms radius of $^{17}$Ne is about 2.86 fm for NL3 effective interaction, 2.78 fm for NLSH effective interaction; the charge radius of $^{17}$Ne is about 3.15 fm for NL3 effective interaction, and 3.07 fm for NLSH effective interaction.
-We can conclude that the theoretical calculations agree well with the experimental measurements.
-The relative deviations are less than 5$\%$.
+The available experimental rms radius of $^{17}$Ne is 2.75(7) fm and experimental charge radius is 3.042(21) fm.
+In the RMF+ACCC+BCS calculations, the rms radius of $^{17}$Ne is about 2.86 fm for the NL3 effective interaction, and 2.79 fm for the NLSH effective interaction; the charge radius of $^{17}$Ne is about 3.15 fm for the NL3 effective interaction, and 3.07 fm for the NLSH effective interaction.
+The relative errors are less than 5$\%$.

-In order to investigate the detailed contribution to the radii, we plot the occupation probabilities of the proton single-particle states 1s$_{1/2}$, 1p$_{3/2}$, 1p$_{1/2}$, 1d$_{5/2}$ and 2s$_{1/2}$ in $^{17}$Ne by the RMF+ACCC+BCS approach in Fig.~3.
-In our calculations, the occupation probability of (2s$_{1/2})^2$ is about 20$\%$, and that for (1d$_{5/2})^2$ is about 80$\%$ for the effective NL3 interaction, which is in accordance with the prediction in shell-model calculations~\cite{Fortune, Michel}.
-The real part of the wave functions for the upper component of proton resonant states 1d$_{5/2}$ and 2s$_{1/2}$ in $^{17}$Ne by the RMF+ACCC+BCS approach are respectively plotted for NL3 and NLSH effective interactions in Fig.~4.
-The extension of the wave functions for 1d$_{5/2}$ and 2s$_{1/2}$ can be clearly seen at $r>3$ fm, which give main contribution to the density of this range for $^{17}$Ne.
+To investigate detailed contributions to the radii, we plot the occupation probabilities of the single proton orbitals 1s$_{1/2}$, 1p$_{3/2}$, 1p$_{1/2}$, 1d$_{5/2}$ and 2s$_{1/2}$ in $^{17}$Ne by the RMF+ACCC+BCS approach in Fig.~3.
+In our calculations, the occupation probability of (2s$_{1/2})^2$ is about 20$\%$, and that of (1d$_{5/2})^2$ is about 40$\%$ for the NLSH effective interaction, which is in accordance with the results in shell-model calculations and three-body model~\cite{Sagawa10,Fortune,Michel}.
+In Fig.~4, the real part of the wave functions for the upper component of proton resonant orbitals 1d$_{5/2}$ and 2s$_{1/2}$ in $^{17}$Ne by the RMF+ACCC+BCS approach are respectively plotted for the NL3 and NLSH effective interactions.
+The extension of the wave functions for 1d$_{5/2}$ and 2s$_{1/2}$ can be clearly seen at $r>3$ fm, which give the main contributions to the density of this range for $^{17}$Ne.